grappendorf/grapp-rest-resource/README.md

     Performs a HTTP PUT on the update URL with the specified resource id and data and returns the response data.

-  * **delete(id, successCallback, errorCallback)**
+  * **destroy(id, successCallback, errorCallback)**

-    Performs a HTTP DELETE on the delete URL with the specified resource id and returns the response data.
+    Performs a HTTP DELETE on the destroy URL with the specified resource id and returns the response data.

   * **memberAction(id, action, successCallback, errorCallback)**